Manage Catalyst SD-WAN Security Objects and Security Profiles

 You can delete one or multiple Catalyst SD-WAN security objects.

-• If the security object was synchronized with Catalyst SD-WAN Manager, its deletion will be reflected across both Security Cloud Control Firewall Management and Catalyst SD-WAN Manager to maintain consistency.
+• If the security object was synchronized with Catalyst SD-WAN Manager, deleting it updates both Security Cloud Control Firewall Management and Catalyst SD-WAN Manager for consistency.

-• Any security policies or configurations referencing the deleted object do not get deleted automatically.
+• Security policies or configurations that reference the deleted object do not get deleted automatically.
 You must remove the references manually from the security policies before deleting the object.

 Before you begin

-Make sure the Catalyst SD-WAN security objects you intend to delete are not being used or referenced in other objects, policies, or configurations.
+Verify that the Catalyst SD-WAN security objects you want to delete are not used or referenced in other objects, policies, or configurations.

 Procedure